meredithcook/meredithcook.github.io/_posts/2023-8-02-examples-resources-habits.md

 The first tier of habit formation is keystone habits and spiritual disciplines.
 These are the habits most likely to lead us to love God, neighbor, and fulfill the Great Commission.
 I've also included my keystone habit (getting up early) in this tier.

 * **Keystone Habit: Waking Up Early**: By itself, the habit of getting up early does not directly lead me to any of the purposes for habit formation listed above.
 However, this is the habit that allows me to accomplish every other first-tier habit listed below, and largely every habit in the second and third tiers.
-As a [stay-at-home mom](https://meredithcook.net/2022/05/30/the-stay-at-home-full-time-working-mom/) who also [works full-time from home](https://meredithcook.net/2022/06/28/the-stay-at-home-working-mom-part-2/), getting up around 4:15-4:30 every morning usually gives me enough time to pray, read my Bible, and get some work done for my job before my kids get up.
+As a [stay-at-home mom](https://www.meredithcook.net/the-stay-at-home-full-time-working-mom/) who also [works full-time from home](https://www.meredithcook.net/the-stay-at-home-working-mom-part-2/), getting up around 4:15-4:30 every morning usually gives me enough time to pray, read my Bible, and get some work done for my job before my kids get up.

 * **Quiet Time**: The first thing I do in the morning is pray and read my Bible.
 The habits (or spiritual disciplines) are the reason I get up so early.
 Unhurried time to pray and read my Bible is vital to every other aspect of my daily life and the habits that most directly influence how i love God, others, and live on mission.

-* **The Story**: [I have written on this before](https://meredithcook.net/2023/02/25/spiritual-disciplines-toddlers-bible/), but in addition to our personal Bible study and prayer, my husband and I have been trying to develop a time of family worship with our kids.
-Right now, that looks like reading a story from [*The Jesus Storybook Bible*](https://amzn.to/41ps1F1)with them every night before bed.
+* **The Story**: [I have written on this before](https://www.meredithcook.net/spiritual-disciplines-toddlers-bible/), but in addition to our personal Bible study and prayer, my husband and I have been trying to develop a time of family worship with our kids.
+Right now, that looks like reading a story from <a href= "https://amzn.to/3rU16nW" target= "blank">*The Jesus Storybook Bible*</a> with them every night before bed.
 We have already seen our kids, particularly our oldest, become familiar with the stories and talk about them outside of this time.
 I believe this habit meets the "loving others" and "fulfill the Great Commission" motivations, as teaching my kids Bible stories is  both an act of love and evangelism.
 But it also fosters my love of God as I am continually reminded through simple stories of what He has done for me.

 * **Fellowship**: I define fellowship as both attending/participating in corporate worship and hospitality in my own home.
 Corporate worship directly impacts my love for God and others, as well as spurs me on to obey the Great Commission.
 Though this does not happen frequently, when I am away from our church for a time (such as this summer when we missed three weeks for a mission trip and my niece's birthday), I notice a difference in my mindset.
 When my focus so easily shifts to myself during the week, participating in corporate worship points me back to Christ, serving points me back to others, and fellowship is both encouraging and helps me keep others' needs at the forefront of my mind.